marcusgia2505/LIONESS_doc/docs/030_detailed_instructions.rst

 Develop
 =========================

 There are two basic ways to develop your LIONESS experiment.
-You can either start from scratch, or :ref:`build on an existing experiment <build_on_an_existing_experiment>`  The :ref:`repository`  a range of different LIONESS experiments for you to use and adjust to accommodate your requirements.
+You can either start from scratch, or :ref:`build on an existing experiment <build_on_an_existing_experiment>`.
+The :ref:`repository` a range of different LIONESS experiments for you to use and adjust to accommodate your requirements.

 Develop your LIONESS experiment from scratch
 ---------------------------------------------